Tax-Coordinated Portfolio: Tax-Smart Investing Using Asset Location

 - Tax-exempt account: Roth IRA or Betterment for Business Roth 401(k).
 Investment income is never taxed—withdrawals are tax-free.

-Note that you can only include a 401(k) in your Tax-Coordinated Portfolio if Betterment for Business manages your company’s 401(k) plan.
+Note that you can only include a 401(k) in a goal using Tax Coordination if Betterment for Business manages your company’s 401(k) plan.
 If you want to learn more about how your employer can start offering a Betterment for Business 401(k), visit Betterment for Business.
 If you have an old 401(k) with a previous employer, you can still benefit from TCP by rolling it over to Betterment.

 Higher After-Tax Returns

-Betterment’s research and rigorous testing demonstrates that accounts managed by Tax-Coordinated Portfolio are expected to yield meaningfully higher after-tax returns than uncoordinated accounts.
+Betterment’s research and rigorous testing demonstrates that accounts managed by Tax Coordination are expected to yield meaningfully higher after-tax returns than uncoordinated accounts.